Google Page Creator

 In September 2008, Google announced that it would not accept new sign-ups to Page Creator, instead encouraging users to use Google Sites.
 The service was shut down in 2009, whilst existing published pages migrated to Google Sites.

+The Page Creator Beta was a good site for non-professionals looking for an easy way to host and publish their pages.
+However, it had pretty basic features such as templates and HTML editing, but not tools such as message boards, chats, or blogs.

 One of the more famous use cases of the service was levarburton.com.